What is a spousal bypass trust?

 - The individual sets up the trust and nominates the trust as their preferred recipient of the death benefits.

-- Pension lump sums paid to a bypass trust will suffer a 45% tax charge if the pension scheme member dies after age 75.
+- Pension lump sums paid to a bypass trust will suffer a 45% tax charge if the pension scheme member dies after age 75, and under age 75 if it is paid after the two-year period or on the amount exceeding the deceased’s remaining lump sum and death benefit allowance.

 - The 45% tax charge can be used to offset the tax due on any payments from the trust.